 The Academy Center of the Arts is proud to welcome all types of concerts to our stage.
 Sometimes during the course of a concert performance, audience members will show their enthusiasm by standing and dancing, especially when encouraged by the performers to do so.
-Unless otherwise stated, we will enforce a “no standing” policy at concerts.
+Unless otherwise stated, we will not enforce a “no standing” policy at concerts.

 Temperature management in a large open room filled with hundreds of people is a complex challenge and often means that some guests are too cold and some too warm.
 Our recommendation is to dress comfortably for being in a large crowd, and if you are susceptible to cold, bring a sweatshirt, light jacket, or sweater just in case.